ahammad52003/fraud_loan_detection/README.md

-## Lending Club Loan Analysis and Prediction
+## Fraud Loan Analysis and Prediction

 ### Basic Information:
 The purpose of this project is to process the dataset, analyze it, do some feature engineering, and finally make a predictive loan model for an applicant.